From Audacity Development Manual

-The following methods of keyboard navigation which are standard on Windows and Linux work differently on Mac OS X.
+The following methods of keyboard navigation which are standard on Windows and Linux work differently on Mac.

 - ALT key navigation of menus and buttons is not supported by Apple.
 To access menus, hold CTRL and press F2 then type the first few letters of the root menu item, then type the first few letters of the item required in that menu.

-- Tabbing between buttons in dialogs is off by default.
+- Tabbing in dialogs other than between text boxes and lists is off by default.
 Tabbing can be enabled by opening the System Keyboard Preferences, choose the "Keyboard Shortcuts" tab, then under "Full Keyboard Access", choose the radio button "All controls".

-Large parts of Audacity are accessible to users of screen readers on Windows or Mac, but unfortunately this isn't the case on Linux.
+Large parts of Audacity are accessible to users of screen readers on Windows or Mac, but unfortunately this is not the case on Linux.
 The accessibility on Windows and on Mac is outlined in the next two sections.